|About this course:|

 4. Connecting Networks discusses the WAN technologies and network services required by converged applications in a complex network.
 Completing this part will enable you to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 You will learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
 You will also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network.

 Full details of the Cisco Academy Program are available on the Academy website.

-This course includes four compulsory day schools.
-You must attend all four day schools if you want to pass this course and gain the completion certificates from Cisco.
+This module includes four compulsory day schools.
+You must attend all four day schools if you want to pass this module and gain the completion certificates from Cisco.

 Venues for day schools will depend on student numbers and may include Birmingham, Camborne (Cornwall), Dublin, Glasgow, London, Luton, Manchester, Milton Keynes, Sunderland and Swansea.

 On completion of the Cisco CCNA® Version 5 curriculum, you’ll be in a position to take the CCNA certification exams, a widely recognised work-based qualification.
 These are available at Pearson Vue venues and are not organised by The Open University (OU).

 The CCNA is an internationally sought certification, equally recognised by the IT and Telecommunications sectors as the starting point for career progression and development for network engineers.
 Taking the CCNA at the OU, enables you to gain essential academic credit as part of the qualifications listed below, which enhances your long term career prospects.